Discipline is scary. Even the word is scary. It evokes visions in my mind of being shouted at, spanked as a child, and hurt feelings.

 I tell my children not to hit others.
 So I don’t want to break that same rule.
 It just isn’t consistent with who we are as a family.
 Physically harming children is unacceptable.
 It means that you have, at that moment, lost control.
 It is dangerous and as the research suggests.
 It could harm their future happiness.

-OTHER HARMFUL TYPES OF DISCIPLINE FOR 3 YEAR OLDS
+OTHER HARMFUL TYPES OF DISCIPLINE FOR 3-YEAR-OLDS YOU SHOULD AVOID

 The foundation of discipline is respect.
 Your child needs to respect you as a parent and others around them.
 Harsh discipline will make it hard for your child to respect and trust you.

 Spanking is one of the main types of discipline that is now considered harmful and old fashioned.
 There are other types that are just as counterproductive.
 It may feel like you are helping to teach your 3-year-old a lesson, and maybe it was the way you were brought up too.
 But these methods have been proven to be ineffective and in some cases harmful to your child5.

 - SHOUTING: You might raise your voice out of frustration.
 I know I do sometimes.
 But it is good to remind yourself that nobody listened to you more just because you said it louder.
 Shouting is more likely to make the situation worse.

 - PHYSICAL HITTING (like spanking): As I have already explained.
 This used to be common.
 But now we know it has negative life long effects.
 You also have other more effective discipline methods like timeouts.
 So thankfully physical punishment is not as popular anymore.

 - HUMILIATION: Discipline is the foundation for your child’s self-discipline.
 Your child can gain self-esteem from self-discipline.
 Humiliation can tear down your child’s self-esteem and trust in you, which is far from ideal.